MohammadAh2002/Problem-Solving/README.md

 - At the top of each file, you'll find a comment describing the problem and what needs to be achieved.
 - Below the comment, you'll see my solution to the problem.
 - Some Problems Have a Name And some Have a Number.
+- If the problem description is unclear, run the code and interact with it to understand what you are supposed to do.

 ## About the Solutions
 - Some of these problems are from my early programming days, so the code might not always be clean or the most optimized solution.